abandisch/gym-tracker-app/README.md

 - Screen for login or registration
 - Screen for listing all the training sessions
 - Screen for adding/editing a training session
-- Screen for adding/editing an exercise
+- Screen for adding/editing an exercise to a training session (including number of sets, weight lifted and max reps)